Knowledge base

 domain2.xyz

-, for example) or the subdomain. - Choose the advanced options if needed, including:
+, for example) or the subdomain. - Choose the optional advanced options, including:

 - By default, the new site is added to the directory